27 Different Types of Flies in Wisconsin

 Female types of flies in Wisconsin place a fertilized egg on or in front of a moth caterpillar, which eats the egg after it has been laid.

-The fly larva, also known as a maggot, emerges from the egg and begins to devour the caterpillar from the inside out until it dies.
+The fly larva, a maggot, emerges from the egg and devours the caterpillar from the inside out until it dies.

 As a result, the fly larva is a parasitoid, unlike a parasite, which kills its current host before moving on to another.